Welcome to OHDSI Europe!

 OHDSI Europe is led by the coordinating center embedded in the Health Data Science Group of the Erasmus University Medical Center in Rotterdam, The Netherlands.
 We like to build a strong European OHDSI community that actively contributes to the further extension of the OMOP-CDM and analytical tool development.

 In 2020 the third symposium would have been at Oxford University but this meeting was cancelled due to the pandemic.
-We aim to organise the next face-to-face symposium in Q1 2022.

 The European Health Data and Evidence network project (EHDEN) under the Innovative Medicines Initiative (IMI) drives the adoption of the OMOP-CDM in Europe in close collaboration with OHDSI.
 Through open calls Data Partners can receive funding to map their data to the OMOP-CDM.
 Furthermore.
 Small and Medium-sized Enterprises (SMEs) are being trained and certified to provide services to the eco-system.